 In a survey of 210,000 employees, less than half were satisfied with the information they received from management.
 Communication is a two-way process, so assess the channels through which people can give and receive this information.

-Just over half of Australians feel they get recognised enough at work – and 93.3% who are regularly recognised feel satisfied in their current job.
+Just over half of Australians feel they get recognized enough at work – and 93.3% who are regularly recognized feel satisfied in their current job.
 Effective recognition is SMART:

-- Specific: Link it to a company value or behaviour you want to see repeated.
+- Specific: Link it to a company value or behavior you want to see repeated.

 - Measurable: Track who is giving and receiving recognition within the company.